-Enter "QR" for the repayment of a qualified reservist distribution, "DD" for repayment of a qualified disaster distribution, or "BA" for repayment of a qualified birth or adoption distribution.
+- "QR" for qualified reservist distribution, - "DD" for qualified disaster distribution, - "BA" for qualified birth or adoption distribution, - "EP" for emergency personal expense distribution, - "TI" for terminally ill individual distribution, and - "DA" for eligible distribution to a domestic abuse victim.

 Box 15a.
 FMV of Certain Specified Assets